FireKeepers is a tribal casino and hotel located in Battle Creek, Michigan, just about halfway between Detroit and Chicago, along I-94.

 Construction will provide an additional 203 hotel rooms, a transformed hotel lobby area, a signature restaurant, high-limit slot and table game areas, and a VIP lounge.
 The initial target for completion is later this year.

-With sports betting and online casinos now legal in Michigan, Scientific Games will launch retail sports betting, an online sports betting app, and online casino at FireKeepers.
+With sports betting and online casinos now legal in Michigan, Scientific Games launched retail sports betting in June 2020 at Dacey’s Sportsbook.